You need a 1 GB SD card (or more) and to download the image of the demo. The image is compressed to reduce the amount of data to download.

 To write the compressed image on the SD card, you will have to download and install

-balenaEtcher.
+.
 This tool, which is an Open Source software, is useful since it allows to get a compressed image as input.
 More information and extra help available on the

-balenaEtcher website.
+balenaEtcher website

 - Insert your SD card and launch